percona/pmm-doc/docs/using/query-analytics.md

 ![!image](../_images/PMM_Query_Analytics_Tabs_Explain_With_Values.png)

 The image shown above illustrates a query with two placeholders.
 Therefore, you must enter the correct values in both fields.
-After filling in these values, click *Explain* to get the results like in the previous PMM versions without data leaks. and you will get result like in previous PMM versions.
+After filling in these values, click *Explain* to get the results like in the previous PMM versions without data leaks.
+You will get result like in previous PMM versions.
 This method of `explain` prevents data leak.

 !!! note alert alert-primary "'Explain' for MongoDB"